Taytay/vagrant-ansible-postgres/README.md

 $ vagrant up
 ```

 Your Vagrant box will now be running Postgresql, on localhost:5432.
+The default user/password is: `pgsuper/password`
-You can modify playbook variables inside of `provisioning/group_vars/all`.
+You can modify this and other playbook variables variables inside of `provisioning/group_vars/all`.

 ## License